thespaceofallpotential/common-x--example-1/README.md

 In a way which, i think uncontrovertially and inescapably, aligns with the structural and operational mechanics of *"intersection/ common-x problems"*.

+This repository will contain the details of one example -- *(example 1)* -- of *"intersection/ common-x problems"*; and will be referenced by other more detailed analyticcal and synthetic project repositories.

 ---

 ## common-x: substring source